Master of Science Admission Requirements

 Interviews (depending on specialty)

 - May be required.
-Check your specialty page for details.
+Check your specialty webpage for details.

 The School of Nursing requires all applicants who have completed degrees and/or coursework outside of the U.S. to submit their transcripts for validation and evaluation before they may be considered for admission.
 International applicants should start this process as soon as possible.
 Please refer to the FAQ page for more details.
 Prospective international students should also review the following resources: